zeroch1ll/zeroch1ll.github.io/_tabs/about.md

 # THIS BLOG

 I created this blog to document and share the things I am learning, working on, and generally thinking about in the scope of offensive security and red teaming.
 Much of what I'll be posting about likely won't be very novel; the point is rather to translate what I'm learning into information that might be able to help others in their offsec journey.
-Teaching is also one of the best ways of learning.
+Teaching is one of the best ways of learning.

 This is also a way for me to interact with and hopefully contribue to the broader offensive security industry.
 To that end, please don't hesitate to reach out to correct innaccuracies (I am _always_ seeking out constructive feedback and criticism), ask a question, or just generally to connect!